Nexmo/server-sdk-specification/SPECIFICATION.md

 ### Bug Fixes

 For bug fixes, a pull request and patch should be made against the oldest supported major release that the bug exists in.
 This allows the fix to be up-merged to all releases that contain the bug.
 For example, say we currently support the 3.x and 4.x lines of the SDK, and a new bug is discovered in 4.1.0, but after triaging was actually introduced in 3.5.0.
-The PR would be based on the `3.0` branch, and the pull request set to merge back into `3.0`.
-Once the pull request is approved and merged into `3.0`, `3.0` can then be merged into any newer supported branches, extending the bugfix to any supported versions.
+The PR would be based on the `3.x` branch, and the pull request set to merge back into `3.x`.
+Once the pull request is approved and merged into `3.x`, `3.x` can then be merged into any newer supported branches, extending the bugfix to any supported versions.

-If a bug was introduced in a non-supported version, the bug fix will only be fixed in the oldest supported `MAJOR.0` release it exists in.
-With the above given support structure, a bug that was introduced in `2.5.0` would only be fixed in `3.0` and higher, if it still exists.
+If a bug was introduced in a non-supported version, the bug fix will only be fixed in the oldest supported `MAJOR.x` release it exists in.
+With the above given support structure, a bug that was introduced in `2.5.0` would only be fixed in `3.x` and higher, if it still exists.
 If a bug is discovered in `1.7.2` and fixed in the `3.0.0` release, no fix would be created as 1.x and 2.x are not supported, and the bug was already fixed in the oldest supported release, `3.0.0`.

 ### New Major Releases